Updated: May 16

 BSA experienced a third level of maker coding change - each of its factories were given an "A,B,C" location definition.
 So BSA Shirley, that produced the No4 rifles was designated "M47C" (Midlands region, sequential supplier no 47, factory C)

-The very early contracts at Holland and Holland for T conversion included selected rifles from Savage, Longbranch, Maltby and BSA - this was too much variation for the conversion process to be efficient and by early 1942 only BSA rifles were to be converted.
-So if you have a genuine Maltby T - it was converted in 1941 and a little into 1942 at H&H while stocks lasted - typically Matlby "Ts" are nearly always 1941 dated - a 1942 example that is genuine has yet to be documented.
+The very early contracts at Holland and Holland for T conversion included selected rifles from Savage, Longbranch, Maltby and BSA (a single Fazakerley example has been documented @ 2020) - this was too much variation for the conversion process to be efficient and by early 1942 only BSA rifles were to be converted.
+So if you have a genuine Maltby T - it was converted in 1941 and a little into 1942 at H&H while stocks lasted - typically Maltby "Ts" are nearly always 1941 dated - a 1942 example that is genuine has yet to be documented.

 Of other interest - Wood and other Metal marks / stamps.